DanilSysenko244760/LLM-for-project/README.md

 ## Overview

-MARBET Event Assistant is an AI-powered conversational agent specifically designed to provide detailed information about MARBET's Sales Trip 2024 aboard the Scenic Eclipse I cruise ship.
+MARBET Event Assistant is an AI-powered conversational agent designed to provide detailed information about MARBET's Sales Trip 2024 aboard the Scenic Eclipse I cruise ship.
 This intelligent assistant uses retrieval-augmented generation (RAG) to answer questions accurately based on MARBET documentation, providing participants with a seamless way to get information about their luxury travel experience.

 ## Features

-- **Document-Based Responses**: Answers questions using only information found in MARBET documents
-- **Semantic Text Processing**: Uses advanced semantic chunking for better understanding of documents
+- **Semantic Text Processing**: Uses advanced semantic chunking for better understanding of documents and more relevant answers
-- **Interactive Web Interface**: User-friendly chat interface with Gradio
+- **Interactive Web Interface**: User-friendly chat interface with Gradio featuring real-time streaming responses
+- **CLI Option**: Command-line interface for lightweight usage scenarios
+- **High-Performance RAG**: Optimized vector retrieval with FAISS for fast, relevant responses
-- **Source Visualization**: Visual representation of source document relevance
+- **Source Visualization**: Visual representation of document relevance with automatic citation tracking
-- **Document Management**: Easy upload and integration of new documents
+- **Document Management**: Easy upload and integration of new documents through the interface
-- **Chat History**: Maintains conversation context for natural interactions
+- **Session Persistence**: Maintains conversation context for natural multi-turn interactions
 - **Export Functionality**: Export conversations to markdown files
-- **Stream Responses**: Real-time streaming of AI responses
-- **Multi-language Support**: Designed to handle queries in multiple languages (primary: English)
+- **Performance Optimizations**: Caching, threading, and efficient memory management

 ## Installation